 The first reason is Virgin’s underwhelming on-board catering.
 Virgin creates high expectations by advertising free food and drinks on all flights.
 But the airline consistently under-delivers by providing snacks such as a single biscuit or half-size muesli bar during meal times.
-By comparison, Qantas serves a full hot meal on many flights.
+By comparison, Qantas serves a full hot meal on many domestic flights.

 This member is also unimpressed that passengers must pay for soft drinks and alcoholic beverages on the vast majority of flights.
 Our members believe Virgin would be better off either improving their catering or removing the free snack altogether.

 The second grievance relates to Virgin’s international partner airline network.
 This member has flown with many of Virgin’s partners.
 They’ve found that Velocity status is not always recognised.

 As Virgin is not in an alliance, there are also many gaps in lounge access for Velocity members flying partner airlines.
 For example, lounge access is not available when flying South African Airways from Perth, Singapore Airlines out of Wellington or almost any Hawaiian Airlines flight.